Sterling falls as COVID-19 death toll rises, no easing of lockdown in sight

 Britain reported 596 deaths from COVID-19, the respiratory disease caused by the virus, in hospitals in its daily update on Sunday, raising the country's total to more than 16,000.

-While that marked the smallest increase in almost two weeks, figures published over weekends have usually shown smaller-than-average increases in the death toll, and these daily figures do not include deaths in the wider community.
+While that marked the smallest daily rise in almost two weeks, figures published over weekends have usually shown smaller-than-average increases in the death toll, and these daily figures do not include deaths in the wider community.

 Speculators cut slightly their net long positions on the currency in the week to April 14, CFTC data shows.